 The Campus Safety Department maintains a close working relationship with the Los Angeles Police Department's Northeast Division and calls on the LAPD for support as needed.
-Campus Safety staff occasionally works with other law enforcement agencies, including the Secret Service, California Highway Patrol, Federal Bureau of Investigation, Department of Justice, and the Los Angeles Unified School District Police Department.
+Campus Safety staff may occasionally work with other law enforcement agencies, as necessary, including the Secret Service, California Highway Patrol, Federal Bureau of Investigation, the Los Angeles County Sheriff's Department, and the Los Angeles Unified School District Police Department.